The Cosecant is the reciprocal of the Sine.

 Note that, in the above spreadsheet:

-Further details and examples of the Excel Csc function are provided on the Microsoft Office website.
+For further details and examples of the Excel Csc function, see the Microsoft Office website.

 If you get an error from the Excel Csc function, this is likely to be one of the following:

 |#DIV/0!||-||Occurs if the supplied number is equal to zero.|

 |#NUM!||-||Occurs if the supplied number is less than -2^27 or is greater than 2^27.|

 |#VALUE!||-||Occurs if the supplied number is not recognised as a numeric value.|